Core care

 Spider Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Spider Plant grows best in Bright Indirect light and can tolerate low, medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Spider Plant light consistent for stronger growth and flowering.

 Spider Plant is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Spider Plant out of reach when ingestion is a concern.

 Spider Plant does best in All Purpose, Perlite with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.